PRINTING GUIDELINES

 The proofs you receive will, depending on the product show three important elements of the product.
 The safe area is the area in which all critical art must appear.
 Logos or phone numbers outside of the safe area may be cut off when the product is trimmed to size.
 The product line simply shows the finished size of your product.

-bleed refers to artwork printed all the way up to the trimmed edge of a product.
+A bleed refers to artwork printed all the way up to the trimmed edge of a product.
 In order to avoid white lines when trimmed, the ink is printed beyond the trim edge.
 Not all products bleed, but if your does this will be reflected on your proof.

 Bold L And I In Acrobat .pdfs